October 1, 2024 · 22 mins read

 9. All KYC, AML, and CFT-related information should be complied with: Issuers should comply with Know Your Customer (KYC), and all norms and regulations regarding Anti-Money Laundering (AML) and Combating Financial Terrorism should be properly addressed with the cardholder.
 They should be fully aware of their rights, responsibilities, and the risks of holding a credit card.
 These are important instructions and guidelines applicable to all banks and issuing authorities that should be complied with without fail.

-All these guidelines should be mentioned in the terms and conditions, and the customer is to be made fully aware of them.
+All these new rbi guidelines for credit card should be mentioned in the terms and conditions, and the customer is to be made fully aware of them.
 These mandates have been laid down so that cardholders can use their credit cards hassle-free.
 Every step makes sure that credit card holders aren't taken undue advantage of by the issuing authority.
 These should be clearly discussed by the agent responsible for issuing the credit card, and proper care should be given so that the consumer knows these details.

 Read More:: How Much Cibil Score is Good?
 Find Out Now!